SHAVOUT, PENTECOST, FEAST OF WEEKS, FIRSTFRUITS

 Leviticus 25:8-11 shows we are to number seven times seven years (49 years), then keep the fiftieth year as Jubilee.
 Leviticus 23:15-16 shows to number fifty days, then keep Pentecost.
 The same word for "number," the Hebrew "caphar", Strong s #5608, is used in both passages.
 We are to caphar forty-nine years toward Jubilee, and caphar fifty days toward Pentecost.
 Pentecost and Jubilee are counted exactly the same, but there are different numbers to count!
 Counting Jubilee is a major proof that Pentecost is on Monday.

 Regarding Shavout, "Where are the grapes, wine, the oil, wheat/grain crops and figs?
 Where is preparation day for this pilgrimage Feast?"
-And if Exodus 19 refers to Shavout, how would they wash their clothes the day before, take care of themselves, animals, travel, if Shavout were first day of week, making Sabbath prep day?
+As Exodus 19 might refer to Shavout, how would they wash their clothes the day before, take care of themselves, animals, travel, if Shavout were first day of week Sunday, making Sabbath prep day?
 This is a violation of Torah.
 Where is the pilgrimage prep day?
 No instructions.
-Hmmmm!
 If we keep a pilgrimage Feast, we will learn how many details are involved.

 Those who stay home miss out on the blessing of the Feasts.
 They may say, "Take off your shoes, do not touch (The Scriptures) with your shoe.
 Taste not, touch not, which are to perish with the usage."
 Or will we lovingly take off our shoes and stand on Pure Ground before YaHVaH, The Almighty One?

 WHY COUNT FIRSTFRUITS?